tseemann/snippy/README.md

 ----------|--------------
-.aln | A core SNP alignment in the `--aformat` format (default FASTA) .full.aln | A whole genome SNP alignment (includes invariant sites) .tab | Tab-separated columnar list of **core** SN sites with alleles and annotations .vcf | Multi-sample VCF file with genotype `GT` tags for all discovered alleles .txt | Tab-separated columnar list of alignment/core-size statistics .ref.fa | FASTA version/copy of the `--ref`
+.aln | A core SNP alignment in the `--aformat` format (default FASTA) .full.aln | A whole genome SNP alignment (includes invariant sites) .tab | Tab-separated columnar list of **core** SNP sites with alleles but NO annotations .vcf | Multi-sample VCF file with genotype `GT` tags for all discovered alleles .txt | Tab-separated columnar list of alignment/core-size statistics .ref.fa | FASTA version/copy of the `--ref`